About Two-Year Budgeting

 How Will Citizen Requests Be Handled With the Two-Year Budget?

 The city will use every communication medium it can to tell residents about the budget process.
 Residents are encouraged to present requests for funding for both years of the biennial budget to City Council during the budget preparation season.
-The budget preparation season takes place in the summer and fall of even numbered years.
+The budget preparation season takes place in the summer and early fall of even numbered years.

 The city recognizes that some flexibility is needed in this, and other aspects, of the two-year budget development process.
 Therefore, City Council will continue to listen to citizen needs and attempt to address those needs in a timely fashion.
 If additional revenue is available in the "off year" of the budget development process, City Council may elect to hold a public meeting to solicit additional citizen requests.